randy3k/RCalling.jl/README.md

 It is based one the work of [Rif](https://github.com/lgautier/Rif.jl) and [RJulia](https://github.com/armgong/RJulia).
 Since the development of Rif has been slowed down and I wanted to learn more about the Julia and R, I started this project.

+This package was named `RCall.jl`.
+However a more promising package [RCall.jl](https://github.com/JuliaStats/RCall.jl) is now alive at JuliaStats, I have renamed this to `RCalling.jl`.

 Installation
 ------